elielberra/note-saver/README.md

 ## RabbitMQ

-This project uses [RabbitMQ](https://www.rabbitmq.com/docs) to manage message queuing, where logs from both the client and server are sent for centralized handling.
-A consumer retrieves the logs from the queue and sends them to Elasticsearch.
+This project uses [RabbitMQ](https://www.rabbitmq.com/documentation.html) to manage message queues.
+Logs from both the client and server are sent to RabbitMQ for centralized processing.
+Server logs are sent directly to the queue, while client logs are sent to the server via HTTP and then forwarded to the queue.
+A consumer retrieves the logs from the queue and forwards them to Elasticsearch.

 The user, queue, virtual host, and other configurations are declared in a `definitions.json` file, which is loaded by `rabbitmq.conf` during startup.

-When running locally with Docker Compose, for a user-friendly interaction with RabbitMQ, I recommend accessing [http://localhost:15672](http://localhost:15672) using the username `guest` and the password `guest`.
+When running locally with Docker Compose, for a user-friendly interaction with RabbitMQ, I recommend accessing [http://localhost:15672](http://localhost:15672) using the username `admin` and the password `password`.

 ## Nginx Proxy